LLNL/spdlayers/README.md

 ### spdlayers

 If you find our abstractions and presentation useful, please cite our paper.
+Our paper demonstrated that the inclusion of these `spdlayers` resulted in more accurate models.

 ```bib
 @article{jekel2022neural,